advice

 36. Try The Artist’s Way.
 It’s never too late to start journaling, and this method, which involves writing a few stream-of-consciousness “morning pages” every day, is designed to open up your creative flow.
 As a bonus, Bella Hadid does it.

 37. Teach your dog a new trick.
-Teach your dog to spin or give her paw or “play dead.”
-It’s a fun and rewarding activity for both of you.
+Teach your dog to spin or shake or “play dead.”
+It’s fun and rewarding for both of you.

 39. Write a poem.
 No one ever has to read it.